cuba-platform/admin-tools-addon/README.md

 2. If a processor is implemented as a java bean, then specify a component name and a path to the required file in a configuration file.
-If a processor is implemented as a class, then provide a path to the class
+If a processor is implemented as a class, then provide a path to the class.

      ```xml
      <?xml version="1.0" encoding="UTF-8" standalone="no"?>